 You've probably heard that the Canadian Anti-Spam Law (CASL) went into effect July 1, 2014.
 If you're in Canada or send to Canadian residents, you need to comply with CASL.
 Luckily, there's a transition period, until July 1, 2017, during which you can take steps to ensure your list stays in compliance under the law.

 This article is provided as a resource, but does not constitute legal advice.
-Our Support Team is available to assist you, but none of our agents are attorneys.
 If you have more questions about CASL, we encourage you to contact an attorney in your area who is familiar with this issue.

 There are new consequences for spammers, including fines of $1-10M per violation.
 It's important to note that individuals and companies, including directors, officers and other agents, are responsible and liable for the messages they send.

 During the transitional period, the Canadian Radio-Television and Telecommunications Commission (CRTC), the Competition Bureau, and the Office of the Privacy Commissioner of Canada, may investigate and litigate against entities who don't adhere to CASL.
 After July 1, 2017, any individual will also be able to sue any entity they believe is sending spam messages.